-Since 1994, Immigration Equality has been proud to support and represent lesbian, gay, bisexual, transgender (LGBT), and HIV-positive immigrants seeking safety, fair treatment, and freedom.
+Since 1994, Immigration Equality has been proud to advocate for and represent lesbian, gay, bisexual, transgender, queer (LGBTQ), and HIV-positive immigrants seeking safety, fair treatment, and freedom.

-As the only LGBT organization with a staff of immigration attorneys, Immigration Equality impacts both the individuals we serve and the immigration system as a whole.
+Immigration Equality’s work impacts both the individuals we serve and the immigration system as a whole.

-In 77 countries around the world it is a crime to be gay.
-For far too many people, it is impossible to be out and proud if you also want to stay alive.
+In over 80 countries around the world, it is a crime or fundamentally unsafe to be LGBTQ.
+For far too many people, it is impossible to be out and proud.

-For more than 20 years, we have been focused on providing free legal services to lesbian, gay, bisexual, transgender, and HIV-positive immigrants, including:
+For more than 20 years, we have been focused on providing free direct legal services to lesbian, gay, bisexual, transgender, queer, and HIV-positive immigrants, including:

 - Asylum seekers forced to flee to the U.S. to find safety

-- Binational couples and families separated by oceans
+- LGBTQ binational couples and families separated by oceans

-- Undocumented LGBT people living in the shadows inside the U.S.
+- Undocumented LGBTQ people living in the shadows inside the U.S.

 Our Core Value: Access to Counsel

-Unlike in the U.S. criminal justice system, representation is not provided to individuals in immigration court.
-Imagine that you don’t speak any English and that you’ve just arrived in the United States for the very first time; you’re facing a trained government attorney arguing zealously for your deportation.
+Unlike in the U.S. criminal justice system, representation is not guaranteed to individuals in immigration court.
+Imagine that you’ve just arrived in the United States for the very first time and you’re facing a trained government attorney arguing zealously for your deportation.
 The deck is stacked against you from the start.